banner of finescrollsaw

 7 mm. wood 38.4 cm.
 52 cm.

-This image shows the fretworked piece that covers the floor of the vase.
-I have rendered it with contrasting linen behind it to improve the visual effect.
+The right imag shows the fretworked piece that covers the floor of the vase.
+I suggest to use a contrasting linen behind it to improve the visual effect.

 Please note that this pattern is registered and copyrighted.
 If you would like to have it I offer it for 9 € plus shipping.
 The pattern is computer made, which provides total precision, and nicely printed for convenient scrolling.
 Click here to buy this pattern.
 Write me to info@finescrollsaw.com for any questions.